Five ways to win at organisational development and designby

 By the time you see it, it’s too late or will require significantly more remedial work.
 An early sign of decreasing employee engagement is lower productivity or social interaction, so you speak to your IT team to find ways for your internal platforms can isolate data that indicates a change in behaviour worthy of further investigation.

 Organisation design is rarely straightforward but if you follow these five steps, they should give you a good chance of successfully clearing the hurdles your first organisation design task is likely to encounter.
 And before you know it, you’ll be streaming down the finishing straight with the end in sight.
 The crowd may even be cheering for you.

 Interested in this topic?
 Read HR's biggest organisational design problem.

-Garin is an award-winning Organisation Development and Design consultant with over 17 years’ experience.
+Garin Rouch is HRZone's OD columnist.
+He is an award-winning Organisation Development and Design consultant with over 17 years’ experience.
 He has supported leading organisations in London, Shanghai and Sydney in achieving their strategic objectives.
-He has experience working with companies of all different sizes and sectors including Legal & General, BNP Paribas, TP ICAP...
+He has experience working with companies of all different sizes and sectors including Legal...